NeonWhiteRabbit/subm3rge/README.md

 <img src="https://github.com/n3onhacks/subm3rge/blob/main/subm3rge.jpg" alt="subm3rge">

 **!FOLLOW INSTALLATION INSTRUCTIONS BELOW!**<p>
-subm3rge - merge all file contents that share a folder into a single file.
+subm3rge - merge all file contents from files that share a folder into a single file.
 Great use cases with Speed Racer and httpDOUCHE.
 Written by n3on (<a href="https://www.twitter.com/@n3onhacks">@n3onhacks</a>).

 <h1>Videos</h1>